Spanish people of Filipino ancestry: Employment

-Before 2006, Filipinos who went to Spain for work typically did so as domestic helpers, and most Filipinos in Spain still work either as domestic helpers or in adjacent service industries, including in the restaurant industry, as hotel workers, and as house cleaners.
+Before 2006, most Filipinos went to the United States or Saudi Arabia to look for work and settlements, however in recent years, a new generation of Filipinos who went to Spain for work has increased in numbers, most of whom are qualified domestic helpers, and most Filipinos today in Spain work either as domestic helpers or in adjacent service industries, including in the restaurant industry, as hotel workers, and as house cleaners.
 Beyond the service sector, Filipinos are also employed as teachers, farm workers in rural Spain, nurses, language assistants, and military personnel.
 For Filipinos looking to migrate overseas, Spain is seen as an attractive destination due to its robust labor laws and generous pay and employment benefits, as well as the relative ease of obtaining legal residence in the country compared to other countries in Europe.

 In recent years, Filipinos in Spain have also begun setting up their own businesses, with a number of Filipino restaurants, bars, bakeries, grocery stores and call shops, among other businesses, setting up shop in Tetuán, El Raval, and Las Palmas, as well as in other parts of the country.
 Wealthy Filipinos have also spurred demand for Spain's immigrant investor program.

-Community issues
+Community

+Religion

+The majority of their population are Christians, most belong to the Roman Catholic religion.